gazoodle/geckolib/README.md

  - Add new connection status enum for when initial datablock is being gathered, with percentage in status line?
  - Add sensor for reminders
  - Add sensor for errors
+ - Add switch for winterizing
+ - Add sensor for RF signal strength
+ - Add ability to set hours so we can implement a crude clock sync mechanism

 ## Done/Fixed in 0.4.0
  - Supports both sync and async clients.
 The sync clients ought to be backward